Get a Card

 - Unexpired charge cards with photo ID may be shown if presented with a form of Massachusetts ID

-Temporary Cards - for visitors staying on the Cape for at least two weeks
+Temporary Cards - for non-Massachusetts visitors staying on the Cape.

-A Non-Resident / 3-month-expiration Temporary Card will be issued with a $10 refundable deposit.
-Patrons with Temporary Cards may check out up to 10 items.
-A photo ID and a listing of the patron's legal address is needed to set up a Temporary Card.
+A Non-Resident / 3-month-expiration Temporary card will be issued with a $10 refundable deposit.
+Patrons with Temporary cards may check out up to 10 items.
+A photo ID and proof of the patron's legal address is needed to apply for a Temporary card.
 Temporary cards expire in 3 months and may be renewed.

 Acceptable forms of photo identification:

 - State Driver's License or State photo ID

 - Employment photo ID Card

 - Passport Identification